learn-academy-2019-charlie/react-assessment-Dimitriedd/react.md

     and effects all instances of that state when set.

  //Googled Answer
+  "state is an object that represents the parts of the app that can change.
+Each component can maintain its own state, which lives in an object called this.state"
+  - googled answer

  #### 8. What is the difference between component state and props?
 Your answer should include a short explanation of both.